Donna Mercado Kim: Political career

+Kim describes how she stumbled upon a career in politics by change.
+In 1982, after she heard about classmates who were legislators, Kim wanted to run as well.
+She won a tight race by 29 votes to become a member of the Hawai'i House of Representatives.

-From 1982 to 1984, Kim was a member of the Hawaiʻi House of Representatives.
+From 1982 to 1985, Kim was a member of the Hawaiʻi House of Representatives, where she represented the Moanalua, Aiea, and Kalihi communities of Hawaii.

-From 1986 to 2000, Kim served on the Honolulu City Council.
+On October 5, 1985, voters recalled three members on the Honolulu City Council, leaving three vacant seats.
+Kim won a special election to one of those seats on December 28, 1985 and served on the Honolulu City Council from 1986 to 2000.

-Elected to the Senate in 2000, Kim has chaired the Committee on Tourism, the Committee on Ways and Means, the Special Committee on Accountability, and the Task Force on Reinventing Government.
+Elected to the Senate in 2000, Kim has chaired the Committee on Tourism and Intergovernmental Affairs, the Committee on Ways and Means, the Special Committee on Accountability, and the Task Force on Reinventing Government.

 From 2003 to 2008 and again from 2011 to 2013, Kim served as Vice President of the Senate.

 In 2013, Kim became President of the Hawaiʻi Senate, replacing Shan Tsutsui who left the position to become Lieutenant Governor.
 Kim's tenure as President of the Senate ended in 2015.

 In 2014, Kim ran for congress to fill the vacated seat of U.S. Rep. Colleen Hanabusa.
 She lost the race to Mark Takai.

+In 2015, Kim was awarded the Korean American Foundation of Hawaii Light of the Orient Award for her contributions to the Asian-American community in Hawaii.

 In 2018, Kim once again ran for 1st Congressional District seat being vacated by Congresswoman Colleen Hanabusa, as she was running for governor, but lost to former congressman Ed Case.

+She currently serves as the Chair of the Committee on Higher Education and Vice Chair of Education.
+She is also involved with community organizations like the Kalihi Business Association and the Hawaii Korean Chamber of Commerce.
+Throughout her long career in Hawaii state government, Kim has sponsored more than 40 bills and cosponsored more than 360 bills.